There are two common ways to express that an action we do has a purpose: the particle to and the conjunction so that.

 so (that) + subject + verb

 "So that", or its shorter informal version "so", connects two parts (clauses) of the sentence.
 That means we have a subject and a verb following "so that".
-It is common to put a modal verb after "so that" (for instance, won't/wouldn't or can/could), but not in all cases.
+It is common to put a modal verb after "so that" (for instance, won't/wouldn't or can/could), but not necessarily.

 I'll come home early so that we can have dinner together.

 Let's start the meeting at 10:30 so that we have enough time before lunch.